cerennk/lactose-coffee-study/README.md

 The data will be **self-collected** over a **30-day observation period**:
 - **Days 1–15:** Lactose milk coffee
 - **Days 16–30:** Lactose-free milk coffee
-- All other factors (sleep duration, meal content) will be kept constant.
+- All other factors (sleep duration, meal type) will be kept constant.

 Each day, I will record:
 | Date | CoffeeType | FocusDuration(min) | BreakCount | LibraryTime(min) | ProductivityRatio | EnergyBefore(1–3) | EnergyAfter(1–3) |